snunzi/NPDN_HTS_2024/docs/source/3gvirusexp.rst

       * “Require that these flags are set”: ``Read is unmapped``

-      * Leave rest as default press 'Execute'
+      * Leave rest as default press 'Run Tool'

     3. When job completes, rename the output files to something more useful.